imgag/ClinCNV/doc/preliminary_steps.md

 __________^^^^^^^^^^___________
 2222222222444444444422222222222

-What coverage we see in our windows:
+What normalised coverage indicates in our windows:
 _______|_______|_______|_______
    2       3       3       2
 ```